tweetledee/tweetledee/README.md

 Looking for support?
 Check <a href="http://chrissimpkins.github.io/tweetledee/support.html">this page</a>.

 If you would like to contribute to the project, by all means, please do so.
 Fork Tweetledee and submit a pull request back to the repository.
+I will make a development branch if there is any significant interest in contributing to the project.

 ## License
 MIT License - see the LICENSE.txt file in the source distribution